 The Company combines the positions of Chairman of the Board of Directors and Chief Executive Officer.
-The Company's management and Board of Directors believe that the Chief Executive Officer's direct involvement in the day-to-day operations of the Company makes him best positioned to lead Board discussions of the Company's short-term and long-term objectives and helps ensure proper oversight of the Company's risks.
+The Company's management and Board of Directors currently believe that the Chief Executive Officer's direct involvement in the day-to-day operations of the Company makes him best positioned to lead Board discussions of the Company's short-term and long-term objectives and helps ensure proper oversight of the Company's risks.
 Additionally, the Company's Board structure provides oversight by its independent directors.
-Each of the Board's standing committees is chaired by an independent director and both the Audit Committee and the Corporate Governance and Compensation Committee are comprised solely of directors who are independent and meet periodically without any members of management present.
-The Board has not appointed an independent lead director, however, the Chairman of each of the above mentioned committees typically leads the non-management sessions.
+The independent directors meet periodically without any members of management present.
+In addition, each of the Board's standing committees is chaired by an independent director and both the Audit Committee and the Corporate Governance and Compensation Committee are comprised solely of directors who are independent.
+The Board has not appointed an independent lead director, however, the Chairman of each of the above mentioned committees typically leads the non-management sessions of that particular committee.